parkervg/blendsql/README.md

 - (10/15/24) As of version 0.0.27, there is a new pattern for defining + retrieving few-shot prompts; check out [Few-Shot Prompting](#few-shot-prompting) in the README for more info
 - (10/15/24) Check out [Some Cool Things by Example](https://parkervg.github.io/blendsql/by-example/) for some recent language updates!

+BlendSQL is a *superset of SQL* for problem decomposition and hybrid question-answering with LLMs.

+As a result, we can *Blend* together...

+- 🥤 ...operations over heterogeneous data sources (e.g. tables, text, images)
+- 🥤 ...the structured & interpretable reasoning of SQL with the generalizable reasoning of LLMs

+**Now, the user is given the control to oversee all calls (LLM + SQL) within a unified query language.**

 ### Features

 - Supports many DBMS 💾